sam-finestone/segmentation-mtl/README.md

 ## Data preparation

 Used the Oxford-IIIT Pet dataset.
+The dataset consists of 37 categories of pets with around 200 photos for each breed.
+The scale, pose, and lighting of the animal images vary greatly.
+Each image has a ground truth annotation that describes the breed, the head ROI, and the pixel level trimap segmentation.

 Training, validation and test data split: 80-10-10